kulics/koral/book-en/document.md

 At this point we can use the syntax of the Lambda expression to simplify our code.

-Since the function argument is already determined at the time of declaration, we can use the simplified syntax `{id, id -> statements}` to express it, which means defining the argument identifier and executing the function statement.
+Since the function argument is already determined at the time of declaration, we can use the simplified syntax `{identifier, identifier -> statements}` to express it, which means defining the argument identifier and executing the function statement.

 E.g:
 ```